Quantum Kolmogorov complexity and quantum correlations in deterministic-control quantum Turing machines: Introduction

 These two first approaches considered classical descriptions for quantum states.
 In \cite{ber:dam:lap:01}, the authors considered the possibility of using a quantum program (encoded in qubits instead of bits) to define the complexity similarly to Vit\'anyi's.
 In their work, Berthiaume, van Dam, and Laplante defined the Kolmogorov complexity of a qubit string as the length of the shortest quantum bit string that, given to a quantum universal Turing machine, produces the qubit string with high fidelity.
 Its properties were further studied in \cite{mul:08, mul:07}.

 Based on a generalization of the notion of universal semi-measure, G\'acs~\cite{gac:01} proposed to define Kolmogorov complexity based on density matrices.
-In particular, using the concept of universal semi-density matrix $\mu$, he proposed the following two variants of Kolmogorov complexity for a pure quantum state.
 Later, in \cite{mor:bri:05}, the Kolmogorov complexity of a pure quantum state $\ket\varphi$ was defined as the length of the shortest description of a quantum circuit capable of producing such state (or an approximation of it).
 More recently, a new approach to define Kolmogorov complexity based on a particular type of quantum Turing machines, called deterministic controlled Turing machines was proposed~\cite{pmat:acs:asouto:17}.
 In this approach, a description of a quantum state $\ket{\varphi}$ is given by a sequence of quantum gates, which transforms an initial reference state of the quantum tape into the state $\ket{\varphi}$.

-Although (classical) Kolmogorov complexity has been successfully applied to several fields ranging from security, computational complexity, bio-medicine, etc~\cite{ant:etal:13,sou:etal:18,aze:etal:23}, its quantum versions are yet just a few.
+Although (classical) Kolmogorov complexity has been successfully applied to several fields ranging from security, computational complexity, bio-medicine, etc~\cite{ant:etal:13,sou:etal:18,aze:etal:23}, corresponding applications of its quantum versions are yet just a few.
 For example, in \cite{mor:bri:05} the authors establish the ground to characterize quantum entanglement via Kolmogorov complexity.
 In~\cite{mor:bri:kra:06} Mora and Briegel and Kraus studied the application of quantum Kolmogorov complexity to thermodynamics and complexity theory.
 In~\cite{ben:kru:etal:06} and~\cite{miy:11} the authors explore the connection between (quantum) Kolmogorov complexity and entropy applied to Brudno's theorem and information-disturbance theorem, respectively.
 Another example of application is in cryptography, in~\cite{miy:ima:09}, the authors use (classical) Kolmogorov complexity to derive the security of BB84 quantum key distribution~\cite{ben:bra:84}.
 Recently, in~\cite{sar:al:ber:21}, algorithmic information theory has been used in genomics applications.